 Our target audience is the users of an application.
 While developers gain value from what we do, we do not ask their permission before doing a review.

-PQRs are a way of quantifying the degree to which a development team adheres to best practice in the development of their protocol.
+Protocol Reviews are a way of quantifying the degree to which a development team adheres to best practice in the development of their protocol.

 High scores indicate that a protocol follows best practice in terms of development, documentation, testing, security and transparency, and can be considered trustworthy and safe because the potential risk vectors are being accounted for and guarded against.
 It is exceedingly difficult to scam users when your code and access controls are completely public, transparent, tested, and subject to comprehensive audits by reputable firms.